billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 is at address ``1``.
 We want the actual number ``1`` loaded in, so we have to use immediate mode.

-The reason we are moving the number 1 into FIXMEAMPeax; is because we are preparing to call the Linux Kernel.
+The reason we are moving the number 1 into %eax; is because we are preparing to call the Linux Kernel.
 The number ``1`` is the number of the ``exit`` *system call* .
 We will discuss system calls in more depth soon, but basically they are requests for the operating system's